elppado/react-carplay/README.md

 - Optimized performance
 - Removed unused features for better efficiency

-## Known Issues

-- Some graphics-related warnings may appear in the console (these are generally harmless)
-- Performance may vary depending on hardware capabilities

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Original project by rhysmorgan134
-- Carlinkit for the CarPlay dongle
-- Electron team for the framework